clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Release 0.1.6, 27 Mar 2020, 10:12:02 am ####

+This is just a quick and dirty release to get a tagged release in the repository after upgrading the Java requirement to 11.

 #### Updating Reagent Dependency to "0.10.0", 26 Mar 2020, 04:45:58 pm ####